NC Solar Incentives in 2026

 Duke Energy PowerPair

-The most significant current incentive for NC homeowners is Duke Energy’s PowerPair program.
+The largest upfront incentive currently available to NC homeowners is Duke Energy’s PowerPair program.
 It provides one-time installation incentives for customers who install solar and battery storage together for the first time.

 • Solar: $0.36 per watt-AC, up to 10 kW ($3,600 maximum)